wp-plugins/woocommerce-gold-price/readme.txt

 = I see no products under "Gold priced products" ( WooCommerce -> Gold Price ) =

-* This is because you have no gold products, e.g., products with Custom Field named karat and values 24, 22, 18 or 14.
+* This is because you have no gold products, e.g., products with Custom Fields named karat and values 24, 22, 18 or 14.

 = What "Product was on sale, can't calculate sale price" means? =